NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

       alluxio.master.mount.table.root.option.aws.secretKey=<AWS_SECRET_ACCESS_KEY>
       ```

-      Instead, this guide demonstrates how to mount the S3 compatible file system with aws credentials
+      Instead, this guide demonstrates how to mount the S3 compatible file system with AWS credentials
       to any path of Alluxio namespace, and please refer to [RAPIDS Configuration](#rapids-configuration).
-      For more explanations of aws S3 credentials, please refer to
+      For more explanations of AWS S3 credentials, please refer to
       [Amazon AWS S3 Credentials setup](https://docs.alluxio.io/os/user/stable/en/ufs/S3.html#advanced-setup).

       Note, this guide demonstrates how to deploy Alluxio cluster in a insecure way, for the Alluxio security,